pbeshai/tidy/website/docs/api/pivot.md

 ```

 - `namesFrom`: Used in combination with `valuesFrom` to get the name of the output key and the value respectively.
 If `valuesFrom` contains multiple values, the value key will be prefixed to the output keys, using `nameSep`.
 - `valuesFill`: any values missing after widening will be filled with this value if specified.
-Ignored is `valuesFillMap` is provided.
+Ignored if `valuesFillMap` is provided.
-- `valuesFillMap`: a map from keys to their default value to be used when the value is not present in the widened item.
+- `valuesFillMap`: a map from pre-pivot keys to their default value when a value is not present in the widened item.
+See also [**replaceNully**](./tidy.md#replacenully) as a way to set defaults for keys after widening.

 ### Usage